szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Deals 1d10+5 damage, but against mind flayers, it deals 1d10+7 (as if it were a +7 weapon without being one)
 - THAC0 bonus: +5, but against mind flayers, it's +7
-- Mind flayers struck with this weapon must save vs. Death at -3 or die instantly.
+- Mind flayers struck with this weapon must Save vs. Death at -3 or die instantly.
 You'll see an "Illithid destroyed" message in the log when it happens.
 However, this effect can only be attempted on the same mind flayer once per round, and Stoneskin/Ironskin stop it.

 ### Make Dragon's Bane act as a +6 weapon vs. dragons and wyverns (1602) (BG2EE EET)